-Even after you get past the resistance to change, you still need to integrate your teams.
+You still need to integrate your teams even after you get past the resistance to change.
 Collaboration and communication between functions are key to success in DevOps.
 You could argue that it’s important for any company’s success, and you’d be right.
 But it’s particularly critical that you tear down your development and operations silos and replace them with cross-functional teams.

 How you form these teams depends on your specific situation.
 Many organizations have had success with centering teams on products.
 Others build and reconstitute teams based on projects.
 No one size fits all.

 But there is a size that doesn’t fit.
 Installing CI/CD tools, mandating that all tests be automated, and then saying, “We do DevOps now!” is not a recipe for success.
-Hiring some DevOps engineers and setting them up in contention with your existing development and IT teams will fail, too.
+Hiring DevOps engineers and setting them up in contention with your existing development and IT teams will also fail.